 Serving Pan Seared Lamb Chops

-Refrigerate: Store leftover lamb chops in an airtight container or tightly wrapped in plastic wrap for 4 days.
+Refrigerate: Store leftover pan fried lamb chops in an airtight container or tightly wrapped in plastic wrap for 4 days.
 Reheat in a hot skillet for a few minutes per side to get those crispy edges again.

 Freeze: Freeze in an airtight container or wrap individually in plastic wrap then store in a freezer safe bag.
 Freeze for up to 3 months.